 Collecting Florida Highwaymen art has become an exciting, but often expensive, hobby.
-The market for an original work of art by a Florida Highwayman can easily bring $5,000 or more.
+The market for an original work of art by a Florida Highwayman artist can easily bring $5,000 to $10,000 or more.
 Some of the Highwaymen who are still living have resumed painting to meet the continuing demand for their work.
-Please take your time to browse our site for more information, or search above to find exactly what you are looking for.